-When passing a remote object as a parameter or return value in a remote method call, the stub for the remote object is passed.
+When passing an exported remote object as a parameter or return value in a remote method call, the stub for that remote object is passed instead.
+Remote objects that are not exported will not be replaced with a stub instance.
 A remote object passed as a parameter can only implement remote interfaces.